- What is Sound Therapy?

 Clara Rapp – Perth, Western Australia - Read More

-Dr Tomatis worked with a group of 74 stutterers and discovered that all of them had difficulty hearing from the right ear.
+Dr. Tomatis worked with a group of 74 stutterers and discovered that all of them had difficulty hearing from the right ear.
 When he educated them to use the right ear alone, all of them began to speak correctly.
 Children with other types of speech difficulties have responded similarly to the treatment.
-Not only does their speech improve but their behaviour changes.
+Not only does their speech improve but their behavior changes.
 They become more confident, more dynamic and more eager to talk and communicate.
 Parents also report improvements in reading and the use of written language.

 Order Now – learn about our product offerings for children

 After 26 years in the Sound Therapy field, we really understand the importance of giving children every possible tool to activate speech abilities early on.
 Every week we hear from our listeners thanking us for the benefits their children have found.
 Listeners have reported very dramatic changes in the way their children are able to speak, articulate and form their word sounds.

 If you would like to learn more in-depth about how Sound Therapy helps speech, order Rafaele Joudry’s FREE eBook here and benefit from her decades of experience helping thousands of children to learn better with Sound Therapy.

 Or call and speak to one of our qualified Sound Therapy consultants right away.

 Give your children the gift to accelerate their potential today!

 Start Getting Relief TodayClick here to choose your package